stackrox/collector/ansible/README.md

 ### Collector image

-The `ci-build-collector.yml` playbook is meant to be used by CI, it handles the build process for the slim collector image, as well as retagging and pushing of these images to quay.io.
+The `ci-build-collector.yml` playbook is meant to be used by CI, it handles retagging and pushing of Collector images to quay.io.

 #### Environment variables used by the playbook